katiebristol/prod_rate_calc/README.md

 Information on outputs will go here.

-## Notes
+## References and Notes

-We can write any notes here about scope, limitations, accompanying pubs or posters or whatever.
+We can include references and write any notes here about scope, limitations, accompanying pubs or posters or whatever.

 ## License

 Licensing/copyright will go here.